NKkrisz/Steam-Deck-Hardware/README.md

 **We don't know when Steam Deck sales, refurbished re-stocks or when the Steam Deck 2 release will happen.**

+## ⚠️ Content here will be / has been merged into a single repository for easier maintainability and contributions

 ## [Official Resources made by Valve / Steam](Official_Resources.md)

 ## Is The Steam Deck A Good Choice For You?: